neondatabase/website/content/docs/extensions/citext.md

 **Using citext data as TEXT**

-If you do want case-sensitive behavior, you can cast `citext` data to `text` and use it as such.
+If you do want case-sensitive behavior, you can cast `citext` data to `text` and use it as shown here:

 Query:
 ```sql
 SELECT * FROM users WHERE email::text LIKE '%EVE%';
 ```

-This query returns no results since we don't there is no user with an email address containing 'EVE'.
+This query will only return results if it finds a user with an email address containing 'EVE'.

 ## Benefits of Using citext

-- **Simplicity in Queries**: No need for functions like `LOWER()` or `UPPER()` to perform case-insensitive comparisons.
+- **Query simplicity**: No need for functions like `lower()` or `upper()` to perform case-insensitive comparisons.
-- **Data Integrity**: Helps maintain data consistency, especially in user input scenarios.
+- **Data integrity**: Helps maintain data consistency, especially in user input scenarios.

 ## Performance considerations

 ### Indexing with citext

 Indexing `citext` fields is similar to indexing regular text fields.
 However, it's important to note that the index will be case-insensitive.

 ```sql